 My 1st half marathon for the year has been officially crossed off the list.
 Yay :)!
-But it did mean I missed the frist SAAC club meet/run for the season.
+But it did mean I missed the first SAAC club meet/run for the season.
 Nay 🙁

-Anyway back to this post.
 The Geelong Half Marathon was hosted by GCCC (Geelong Cross Country Club).
-In my opinion I think they did a fantastic job of hosting.
-There were lots of elements of this race that I really liked, and really appealed to me over other races I have done.
+There were lots of elements of this race that I really liked and really appealed to me over other races I have done.
 They are of the following:

 - The race is along the Barwon River